tiaotiaofries/genai_Image_Generation/README.md

-# Assignment 3: GAN Image Generation
+# GenAI Image Generation

 ## Overview
-This repository contains the implementation of a Generative Adversarial Network (GAN) for generating handwritten digits using the MNIST dataset, as part of Assignment 3.
+This repository contains the implementation of a Generative Adversarial Network (GAN) for generating handwritten digits using the MNIST dataset, as part of Assignment 3: GAN Image Generation.

 ## Project Structure
 ```
-assignment3_gan_mnist/
+genai_Image_Generation/
 ├── README.md                    # This file
 ├── requirements.txt             # Python dependencies
 ├── gan_model.py                 # GAN architecture implementation